Free Youth protesters hit pause

 The post came with a photo of a food hawker on his motorcycle against the backdrop of the protest at the Victory Monument on Sunday.

 “CIA”, a slang term used among the demonstrators, refers to food hawkers who have shown an extraordinary ability to know well in advance where the rally site is for the day.
-Without fail, they show up at the correct place even before the demonstrators come, hence the name.
+Without fail, they show up at the right places, food heated and ready, even before the demonstrators come, hence the name.

-“Natasha”, short for Natasha Romanoff or the Black Widow, a fictional superhero of Marvel comic books.
-The term refers to a spy at the rally sites.
+“Natasha”, short for Natasha Romanoff or the Black Widow, a fictional superhero of Marvel comic books, refers to a spy at the rally sites.

 Another post came later with more information.
 It urged the protesters to flash a three-fingered salute after the national anthem ends at 6pm while shouting the protest's slogan "Down with Feudalism, Long Live Citizens!"